 These geospatial surveys are used by architects, designers, engineers and building contractors to help create appropriate designs and plans, based on the existing site.
 They enable others to visualise and accurately measure aspects of the site from an office or other remote location.

-RK Geomatics use robotic total-station survey instruments and RTK GNSS (fancy, survey-grade GPS) from industry leading manufacturer Trimble, to carry out our topographic surveys.
+RK Geomatics use robotic total-station survey instruments and RTK GNSS (multi-channel receivers tracking GPS, Glonass, Galileo & Beidou satellite systems) from industry leading manufacturer Trimble, to carry out our topographic surveys.
 Coordinated measurements are digitally recorded for office-based processing and drawing production using specialised land survey, digital terrain modelling, and CAD processing software.

 Land surveys are normally referenced to the Ordnance Survey grid and level, using network GNSS.